Frequently Asked Questions about HGTC

 1. What is The Student Success and Tutoring Center?

-The Student Success and Tutoring Center offers free tutoring and writing center assistance.
-Visit WaveNet to schedule tutoring sessions using TutorTrac.
+The Student Success and Tutoring Center offers free academic assistance, college skills training, and writing center coaching.
+Visit WaveNet to schedule your appointments using TutorTrac located in the Student Services tab.

 2. How many appointments can I schedule at one time?

-Students may schedule as many appointments as they need for two weeks in advance.
+Students may schedule two appointments per academic coach, per campus, per subject.
+Students may also schedule appointments as much as three weeks in advance.
 However, students will not be allowed to schedule an appointment with the same academic coach two hours consecutively.

 3. How do I cancel my appointment?

-You may cancel and reschedule your appointment through Tutortrac via WaveNetup to 12 hours before your scheduled appointment time.
+You may cancel and reschedule your appointment through Tutortrac via WaveNet up to 5 hours before your scheduled appointment time.
 After that point, students are strongly encouraged to call the SSTC as soon as possible to let us know that you will not be able to make your appointment.